drogoganor/ColorPickerWPF/README.md

 ![screenshot](https://raw.githubusercontent.com/drogoganor/ColorPickerWPF/master/images/Picker1.png)

 A simple color picker control for WPF licensed under MIT.
+Contains two color gradient images to sample from, and custom palette support.

 You can invoke it as a dialog using: